Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules: Notation

 \begin{defn} Let $\calO$ be a ring of the form $\calO_0[p^{-1}]$ where $\calO_0$ is one of the rings $\calO_{\calE_\Delta}$, $\tcalO_{\calE_\Delta}$, $\calO^\dagger_{\calE_\Delta}$, or $\tcalO^\dagger_{\calE_\Delta}$; that is, $\calO$ is one of the rings $\calE_\Delta$, $\tcalE_\Delta$, $\calE^\dagger_{\Delta}$, or $\tcalE^\dagger_{\Delta}$.
 A $\varphi_\Delta$-module or $(\varphi_\Delta, \Gamma_{K, \Delta})$-module $M$ over $\calO$ is \df{\'etale} if it has the form $M_0[p^{-1}]$ for some projective \'etale $\varphi_\Delta$-module or $(\varphi_\Delta, \Gamma_{K, \Delta})$-module $M_0$ over $\calO_0$; in particular, in this setup we are insisting that $M$ be projective. \end{defn}

-\begin{rmk} We point out two subtleties in the previous definitions which do not have much impact on our work here.
-One is that the definition of a $(\varphi_\Delta, \Gamma_{K, \Delta})$-module $M$ usually includes the condition that the action of $\Gamma_{K, \Delta}$ be continuous, i.e., that the action map $\Gamma_{K, \Delta} \times M \to M$ is continuous for some topology on $M$.
-The topology on $M$ is generally taken to be the topology induced by some topology on $\calO$ for which the action of $\Gamma_{K, \Delta}$ is itself continuous (e.g., the $p$-adic topology or the weak topology).
-For \'etale $(\varphi_\Delta, \Gamma_{K, \Delta})$-modules, any continuity condition of this form will follow \df{a posteriori} from the comparison between these objects and representations of $G_{K, \Delta}$.
+\begin{rmk} We point out two subtleties in the previous definitions which do not have much impact on our work here, but may become relevant when comparing with other literature.
+On the one hand, in \thref{phiGamma-rational}, our definition of \'etale $(\varphi_\Delta, \Gamma_{K, \Delta})$-modules imposes the \'etale condition not just on the action of $\varphi_\Delta$, but also on $\Gamma_{K, \Delta}$.
+In some settings, it might be preferable to have a definition in which the \'etale condition is described solely in terms of $\varphi_\Delta$.

+On the other hand, to avoid imposing the \'etale condition on $\Gamma_{K, \Delta}$, one probably has to replace it with a condition asserting that the action map $\Gamma_{K, \Delta} \times M \to M$ is continuous for some topology on $M$.
+That topology should be induced by some topology on the base ring $\calO$ for which the action of $\Gamma_{K, \Delta}$ is itself continuous (e.g., the $p$-adic topology or the weak topology); since $M$ appears in both the source and target of the action map, the continuity conditions for different topologies on $\calO$ are not immediately comparable even if the topologies themselves are comparable.

-The other is that in \thref{phiGamma-rational}, we are making the most restrictive possible definition of \'etale $(\varphi_\Delta, \Gamma_{K, \Delta})$-modules, because this is easiest for us to handle and sufficient for our purposes.
-With some effort, it can be shown that a formally weaker definition yields the same category of objects.
-For instance, for an \'etale $(\varphi_\Delta, \Gamma_{K, \Delta})$-module, it should be possible to impose the \'etale condition just on the underlying $\varphi_\Delta$-module.
-See the discussion following \thref{full-equivalence-Qp}. \end{rmk}
+In our setup, for \'etale $(\varphi_\Delta, \Gamma_{K, \Delta})$-modules, any continuity condition of this form will follow \df{a posteriori} from the comparison between these objects and representations of $G_{K, \Delta}$, and so no such condition needs to be included in either definitions or theorem statements.
+For an example of the tradeoff when we try to weaken the \'etale condition, see \thref{weaker-phiGamma-rational}. \end{rmk}